 According to 23andMe, any information that may have been accessed “cannot be used for any harm.”
 That’s despite the hackers offering the stolen data for sale on the dark web.

-It’s also somewhat ironic that 23andMe believes no harm can be caused by using the stolen data when it was stolen data that led to its customer’s accounts being accessed in the first place!
+Lawyers believe that it is somewhat ironic that 23andMe believes no harm can be caused by using the stolen data when it was stolen data that led to its customer’s accounts being accessed in the first place!

 Data protection lawyers in the UK also refute 23andMe’s claims that the stolen credentials are useless to criminals.
 According to legal firm KP Law, it “has seen victims of similar data breaches become the target of cybercriminals, with instances of phishing, fraud, and identity theft.”
 Accordingly, its data breach experts have strongly advised anyone involved in this breach to “be vigilant and take necessary precautions”.